-When filling the cooling system, use premixed Arctic Cat Antifreeze.
+When filling the cooling system, use a 60/40 coolant-to-water premixed ratio of Arctic Cat Antifreeze.
 While the cooling system is being filled, air pockets may develop; therefore, open the bleed screw on the thermostat housing to allow air to bleed from the cooling system.
 When clear coolant (no bubbles) is present, tighten the bleed screw securely; then fill the cooling system to the bottom of the stand pipe in the radiator neck.
 Run the engine for five minutes after the initial fill, shut the engine off, and then "top-off" the cooling system to the bottom of the stand pipe in the radiator neck.